 Job interviews in an office are so boring aren't they?
 We asked around for stories on more unusual places to query a candidate.
 Here's the 5 best responses we got back.

-Our first response comes from Stacy Madden.
+Our second response comes from Stacy Madden.
 She is a Senior Recruiter for Naviga

 Business Services a national sales and marketing recruiting firm.
 She writes;